12 experiences you can only have in Australia

-The Great Ocean Road is the iconic 151-mile stretch of coastline that winds through Victoria's charming beach towns, along ocean cliffs and through lush rain forest.
+The Great Ocean Road is the iconic 240-km stretch of coastline that winds through Victoria's charming beach towns, along ocean cliffs and through lush rain forest.
 The official start is Torquay, the surfing capital of Australia and home to Bell's Beach — yes, the beach from "Point Break."

 You can take a day tour along the Great Ocean Road to the famous 12 Apostles sea stacks that rise dramatically out of the crashing waves off the coast of Port Campbell National Park.
 It's a 3-hour drive from Melbourne, so be sure to leave in the early morning to allow for a scenic lunch stop in Lorne or Apollo Bay while still making it to the 12 Apostles before sunset.
 These enchanting rock formations are the natural erosion of the limestone coastline, and your eyes aren't fooling you — there are only eight still standing.
 The best view is from the beach at Gibson Steps, but always check the weather and the tide before going on the beach.

 The Great Ocean Road is just one of many iconic Aussie road trips.
-The 90-mile Great Pacific Drive south from Sydney to the Sapphire Coast will take you past Pebbly Beach, where kangaroos like to lounge on the sand.
-Whether you choose to drive all 621 miles or just part of the Legendary Pacific Coast Touring Route from Sydney north to Brisbane, you'll have options to stop and try sandboarding at the giant Stockton Beach Dunes in Worimi National Park in Port Stephens, take a photo with the Big Banana in Coffs Harbour, sip award-winning wines in the Hunter Valley and soak up the surf culture in Byron Bay — a bastion of beautiful boards, waves and people.
+The 140-km Great Pacific Drive south from Sydney to the Sapphire Coast will take you past Pebbly Beach, where kangaroos like to lounge on the sand.
+Whether you choose to drive all 1,000 kilometres or just part of the Legendary Pacific Coast Touring Route from Sydney north to Brisbane, you'll have options to stop and try sandboarding at the giant Stockton Beach Dunes in Worimi National Park in Port Stephens, take a photo with the Big Banana in Coffs Harbour, sip award-winning wines in the Hunter Valley and soak up the surf culture in Byron Bay — a bastion of beautiful boards, waves and people.

 Have a wild time

 Let's be honest.
 You're going to Australia to see kangaroos and koalas.
-At about seven times the size of Singapore, Kangaroo Island (KI to locals) is a natural wonderland just 10 miles off the coast of South Australia, not far from Adelaide.
+At about seven times the size of Singapore, Kangaroo Island (KI to locals) is a natural wonderland just off the coast of South Australia, not far from Adelaide.
 As for what you’ll see there, well, the name’s a bit of a tipoff.
 You’ll spot kangaroos, and then more kangaroos.
 There’s even a subspecies: the sooty — or Kangaroo Island ‘roo — that’s indigenous to the island.